Canberra ACT Region

 How often do you train?
 In Taekwondo?
 Gym? etc

 I try to do some training (weights, cardio, pattern practice) every day either before work, stealing time at lunch times or in the evenings after the kids go to bed.
 I instruct with Instructor Tamara two nights a week and train under Chief Instructor Brett one night a week.
 I also try to get to the other Dojangs in Canberra during the week for an extra training session or two.
 I also don’t mind a game of squash or some other activity with friends if I can fit one in.

 My favourite Taekwondo move is a spinning, jumping inward crescent kick and I think always will be.
 But I really enjoy learning new techniques and then being able to execute them correctly.

-What are your goals in Taekwondo for 2009?
+What are your goals in Taekwondo?

 What would you like to see more of or less of in United Taekwondo that could benefit members?

 I would like everyone to be aware that the greatest attribute you can bring to Taekwondo is patience and a calm mind.
 No one is intrinsically born being able to do Taekwondo and everyone’s learning curve and abilities are different.
 Being happy with your own pace and looking to develop what you can achieve and not comparing yourself to others.

 Has Taekwondo benefited home life?
 If so in what way?